 Caracalla was considered to be a despotic and cruel ruler.
 He made numerous purges in the Senate.
 He persecuted those senators who condemned the murder of his brother.
 In 212 CE he ordered to kill the famous Roman lawyer Aemilius Papinianusas he did not want to write a legal argument justifying this assasination.
 According to the message in Historia Augusta (8, 6), Papinianus was supposed to say: “murder can not be as easily justified as easy it is to make, and murder is one thing, and another – accusation of innocent death.”

 During Caracalla’s reign, the responsibility for administration was taken mostly by Julia Domna.
 The state administration was managed by her because Caracalla was not interested in petitions and letters.
 When Caracalla was dying, Julia Domna was in Antioch, sorting correspondence; she wanted to relieve her son from office work.

 The emperor fully shared the interests of his father, who, as he did, put military issues to the fore.
 Caracalla was always the first to break up the camp, chopping trees or building roads, and thus he won the soldiers’ hearts with these activities.
 He also dressed like ordinary soldiers.
 To win the soldiers’ attachment, he raised the annual pay of an average legionary from 2000 sesterces to 3000.
 He was particularly generous for the soldiers of Macedonian origin.
-He said: “Nobody but me should have money so that I can give it to the soldiers”.
+He said: “Nobody in the world should have money but me; and want it to bestow upon the soldiers”1.